replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/diskUsage.md

 ---
 title: Disk Usage
-description: Collect and analyze information about disk usage on a specified path
+description: Collect and analyze information about disk usage on a specified path.
 ---

 ## Disk Usage Collector

-The `diskUsage` collector returns the disk usage of a specified directory in bytes
+The `diskUsage` collector returns the disk usage of a specified directory in bytes.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `diskUsage` collector accepts the following parameters:

 #### `path` (Required)
-Path host filesystem to evaluate disk usage
+Path host filesystem to evaluate disk usage.

 ### Example Collector Definition